SE Investors Have Opportunity to Lead Sea Limited Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sea Limited ("Sea" or the "Company") (NYSE: SE).
+BENSALEM, Pa., Aug.
+31, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sea Limited ("Sea" or the "Company") (NYSE: SE).

 Class Period: April 23, 2022 – May 15, 2023